TynanSylvester/TyD/Readme.md

 **Arbitrary attributes:** Users may want to add other attributes.
 We may support this, though I'm also slightly doubtful given potential complexity and performance concerns.

+**Better attribute declaration syntax:** Several ideas on this:

+Candidate 1: Write them very similarly to how C# does.
+The asterisk marks the handle:

+    abstract EnemyType *GoblinBase {...}
+    EnemyType : *GoblinBase {...}

-**Single-character attribute declarations:** Instead of declaring attributes with short strings like `source` or `handle`, we declare them with single special characters.
+Candidate 2: Instead of declaring attributes with short strings like `source` or `handle`, we declare them with single special characters:

-Examples:

-    &Bear       # The dollar sign defines the handle of this record for purposes of inheritance.
-    ^Bear       # The up-arrow defines a source of this record for purposes of inheritance.
-    ~           # The tilde means the record is abstract.

-    AnimalType ~ ^BaseAnimal $BaseBear {...} # This record is named AnimalType.
-It is abstract.
-It inherits from BaseAnimal.
-Its handle is BaseBear.
+    EnemyType ~ &GoblinBase {...}
+    EnemyType ^GoblinBase {...}

 **Patching:** Allow a document to patch another document, if loaded in a specific order using specific calls.
 For use in mods or expansion packs.